-- Threatening of a school official or other personnel - Sexual misconduct - Possession of or use of tobacco product, including electronic cigarettes (e-cigarettes), vapes, vaporizers, or any alternative nicotine product - Possession of a prohibited substance or object - Creating a disturbance in the classroom, on the bus, on school property, at any school function or on social media - Possession of inappropriate explicit materials - Defacing school/personal property (pay for damages in addition to punishment) - Stealing (personal restitution in addition to punishment) - Sexual harassment - Verbal abuse to school personnel - Threatening comments about the well-being of the school environment - Leaving campus without permission - Inappropriate usage of the internet - Under the influence of a controlled substance, alcohol, or illicit drug - Possession of fireworks, stink bombs, popper - Harassing, bullying, or threatening other students to include social-network bullying and harassment - Refusing to surrender any item not allowed at school - Major defacing of school property to include breaking and entering - Gang activity (see description of infractions on page 21) - Inappropriate/abusive language towards faculty, staff, or students - Multiple (2 or more) category 2 offenses - Other offenses as they arise
+- Threatening of a school official or other personnel - Sexual misconduct - Possession of or use of tobacco product, including electronic cigarettes (e-cigarettes), vapes, vaporizers, or any alternative nicotine product - Possession of a prohibited substance or object - Creating a disturbance in the classroom, on the bus, on school property, at any school function or on social media - Possession of inappropriate explicit materials - Defacing school/personal property (pay for damages in addition to punishment) - Stealing (personal restitution in addition to punishment) - Sexual harassment - Physical assault - Verbal abuse to school personnel - Threatening comments about the well-being of the school environment - Leaving campus without permission - Inappropriate usage of the internet/electronic devices - Under the influence of a controlled substance, alcohol, or illicit drug - o If a negative drug/alcohol test is produced prior to the end of the school day the suspension shall be lifted. - Possession of fireworks, stink bombs, popper - Harassing, bullying, or threatening other students to include social-network bullying and harassment - Refusing to surrender any item not allowed at school - Major defacing of school property to include breaking and entering - Gang activity (see description of infractions on page 18) - Inappropriate/abusive language towards faculty, staff, or students - Multiple (2 or more) category 2 offenses - Other offenses as they arise - Any unauthorized recording/videoing/photography/ or distributing (posting on social media) is prohibited.

-- Out-of-School Suspension (OSS)- (5-10 days); additionally, a psychological evaluation may be required prior to a student's return to school. - Possible placement at alternative school
+- Out-of-School Suspension (OSS)- (5-10 days); additionally, a psychological evaluation (at parent/guardians expense) may be required prior to a student's return to school. - Possible placement at alternative school